akshithg05/notes/Front End System Design/1-Networking/1 How web page loads.md

 - **TCP handshake** = Dialing the number and both parties saying “Hello, can you hear me?”
 - **TLS handshake** = Agreeing to talk in a secret code so no one else can listen
 - **HTTP request** = Actually starting the conversation (“Send me index.html please”)

+SSL stands for Secure Sockets Layer and TLS stands for Transport Layer Security The client first establishes a TCP connection.
+Then, during the TLS handshake, the server presents its SSL certificate containing its public key.
+The client verifies the certificate and exchanges key material (often encrypted with the server’s public key) to generate a shared session key.
+From then on, both communicate using symmetric encryption over HTTPS.

 ![[Pasted image 20251006074227.png]]